MThompson384/MThompson384/README.md

 <h3>📍R-Programming Machine Learning Application </h3>

-* My team, executed a exploratory data analysis (EDA) using feature engineering to play the game of Life.
+* My team and I, executed a exploratory data analysis (EDA) using feature engineering to play the game of Life.
 * In this game, we compared multiple factors to determine if education, age, gender, and location played a huge role in the difference in salaries.
 To also communicate the significance of our finds we created an interactive data visual for each of our guest that we presented to.
 * [Game of Life](https://github.com/MThompson384/R-Programming-Machine-Learning-Application/blob/main/Game%20of%20Life.ipynb)